 - action - agreement on steps to address the concern and improve services

 - apology - for some people, a genuine apology may be all that is sought.

 Resolving complaints almost always involves finding ways to improve communication.
-If someone making the complaint does not feel comfortable raising their issue directly with you or your staff as the service provider, or the outcome is not satisfactory, that person can contact the DCSI Funds Management Complaints Team for information and support, or to lodge a complaint, through the DCSI feedback page.
+If someone making the complaint does not feel comfortable raising their issue directly with you or your staff as the service provider, or the outcome is not satisfactory, that person can contact the DHS Funds Management Complaints Team for information and support, or can lodge a complaint through our feedback page.

 Alternatives to complaining directly to the 'problem' organisation